 find my work here…

 While we wait for my first cookbook to come out in January of 2020, published in the US, UK & Australia by Hardie Grant, please check out one of the 200 recipes I developed for my former Serious Eats column titled One-Pot Wonders.
-My work has appeared on Bon Appetit, MindBodyGreen, SELF, Taste, LATimes, and others.
+More recent recipes on The Kitchn, Taste and past work on Bon Appetit, MindBodyGreen, SELF, LATimes, and others.
 Thanks for reading!